gtieng/sql-challenge/README.md

 # Exploring Multiple Tables of Employee Information with SQL
 For reasons including access restrictions, space limitations, and more, information within a database may not always lie within one source.
-A main benefit of using SQL databases to store information is the speed and ease of this method to join multiple tables and retrieve specific slices of information.
+A main benefit of using SQL databases to store information is the speed and ease of this method to join multiple tables and query slices of information.

-In this project, we will load multiple tables of employee data from a fictional company into a SQL database and demonstrate a few different ways in which SQL can be used to pull custom selections of data.
+In this project, we will load multiple tables of employee data from a fictional company into a SQL database and demonstrate a few different ways in which SQL can be used to query data.
 The following is the list of tables and their corresponding column titles:

  - Departments (department id, department name)
  - Department_Emp (employee id, department id, from date, to date)